 Day 23: Today’s Spring Clean was a pile of litter hiding under a hedge.
 Crisp packets, plastic bags, and small bits of plastic.
 Plastic is everywhere!

-Day 24: It's getting increasingly difficult to find litter on my usual path through the woods so I walked around the block and collected cigarette ends, crisp packets, tins, bottles, glass, dog poo, straws, & a wheel.
+Day 24: It's getting increasingly difficult to find litter on my usual path through the woods, so I walked around the block and collected cigarette ends, crisp packets, tins, bottles, glass, dog poo, straws, and a wheel.
 Found another carrier bag and filled it too.
 Half of what was collected was recyclable.
 None of it should have been there in the first place.

-Day 26: Tonight's haul was nearly all recyclable including a handful of pens.
-Collected mostly by my 9 year old daughter who hates litter even more than I do
+Day 26: Tonight's haul was nearly all recyclable, including a handful of pens.
+Collected mostly by my nine-year-old daughter, who hates litter even more than I do!

 Day 27: Plastic bits blown into the school garden and a broken flower pot collected during a gardening afternoon at the school.